CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 ### Conflicts

 Students experiencing conflicts should come together to fix the problem.
-No argument should result in fighting, teams or groups should work together to solve any conflicts in the class.
-When dealing with conflicts if resolutions cannot be resolved then they should take conflicts to professor to resolve said issues.
-Lastly students should try to come together to peacefully resolve conflict.
+No argument should result in fighting.
+Teams or groups should work together to solve any conflicts in the class.
+When dealing with conflicts, if resolutions cannot be resolved, then they should take conflicts to Professor to resolve said issues.
+Lastly, students should try to come together to peacefully resolve conflict.

 #### Acceptable Conduct